marvlock/Schedulo/README.md

 ## Usage

-1. Log in using Google or GitHub
+1. Log in using Google
-2. Compose your email with the rich text editor
+2. Compose your email
 3. Toggle the "Create a Google Meet" option if needed
 4. Select meeting date from the interactive calendar
 5. Choose time, duration, and timezone for your meeting